TARBOO 2026

 TARBOO takes place in Quilcene, WA at the Quilcene Lantern, a beautiful 53 acre property comprised of farmland, wetlands, and forest.
 The address is 7360 Center Road, Quilcene WA 98376.
 Just 10 miles from the Hood Canal Bridge off of highway 104, The Lantern is a 45 minute drive from the Bainbridge Ferry and a 30 minute drive from the Kingston Ferry.

-Camping + RVs
+CAMPING + RVs

 We are pleased to offer tent camping on the beautiful Quilcene Lantern property.
 Camping passes are offered per-person and must be purchased in conjunction with a festival ticket.

-Dispersed tent camping will be located in the fields and tree groves on the property and will be first come first serve with a pre-purchased reservation.
+Dispersed tent camping will be located in the fields and tree groves on the property and will be first come first served with a pre-purchased reservation.
 Potable water, porta potties, and hand washing stations will be available within a maximum 100-yard walking distance from tent sites.
 Most campsites are not accessible by car, but off-roading wagons will be available to transport camping gear from the parking lot to the campground.
-Limited car-camping space will be available on a first come first serve basis.
+Limited car-camping space will be available on a first come first served basis.
 Please note that we are requiring a maximum 2-foot distance between tents in order to accommodate all of the campers.
 Please expect to have your neighbors within that proximity.

 Quiet hours in the campground are between midnight and 8 AM and will be enforced.
 Be respectful of your neighbors and please keep noise to a minimum after-hours.
 If you’d like to socialize after-hours, please walk to any number of great spaces that are away from campsites.

-Food and Drink Vendors
+2026 Food and Drink Vendors

 -